-Slovakian man made from corn husks.
+Slovakian man and woman made from corn husks.
 He is sitting on a wooden stool and making a basket with small sticks.
 His eyes are hand painted on a corn husk face, and his hair is corn silk.
-The Slovakian woman is also made from corn husks.
 She is holding a garden hoe and putting potatoes in a basket.
 Her eyes are hand painted on a corn husk face, and her hair is covered by a corn husk bonnet.

 Main language: Slovak